 Who Made The First Map Of The World

 The quest to understand our place in the cosmos has driven humanity for millennia.
 Long before satellites and GPS, ancient civilizations looked to the stars and the land around them, piecing together the first rudimentary mappae mundi—maps of the world.
-Imagine trying to depict the vastness of the earth with limited tools and knowledge.
+Even so, imagine trying to depict the vastness of the earth with limited tools and knowledge.
 Who first dared to undertake this monumental task?

 Anaximander: A Pioneer in Early Cartography